Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 easily.
 There is a small reasonable restriction, namely that each "level" of lists (axis) must have the same number of elements.
-This restriction is reasonable because in the real world, data tends to be tabular, like bowling scores, meaning each axis will naturally have the same number of elements (and even if this weren't the case, for instance, if Bob was out sick for a game, we could easily use a sentinel value like `-1` or `nan` for a missing value so that everything stayed the same length).
+This restriction is reasonable because in the real world, data tends to be tabular, like bowling scores, meaning each axis will naturally have the same number of elements.
+Even if this weren't the case, for instance, if Bob were out sick for a game, we could easily use a sentinel value like `-1` or `nan` for a missing value to maintain uniform lengths.

 The indexing semantics are only a small part of what makes NumPy arrays so powerful.
-They have many other advantages as well, which are unrelated to indexing.
-They operate on contiguous memory using native machine datatypes, which makes them very fast.
+They also have many other advantages that are unrelated to indexing.
+They operate on contiguous memory using native machine data types, which makes them very fast.
 They can be manipulated using array expressions with [broadcasting semantics](broadcasting); for example, you can easily add a handicap to the scores array with something like `scores + np.array([124, 95])`, which would itself be a nightmare using the list of lists representation.
 This, along with the powerful ecosystem of libraries like